alidaka/git-together/README.md

-Under the hood, `git-together` sets `GIT_AUTHOR_NAME`, `GIT_AUTHOR_EMAIL`, `GIT_COMMITTER_NAME`, and `GIT_COMMITTER_EMAIL` for the `commit`, `merge`, and `revert` subcommands so that git commits have the correct attribution..
+Under the hood, `git-together` sets `GIT_AUTHOR_NAME`, `GIT_AUTHOR_EMAIL`, `GIT_COMMITTER_NAME`, and `GIT_COMMITTER_EMAIL` for the `commit`, `merge`, and `revert` subcommands so that git commits have the correct attribution.
 `git-together` also adds the `--signoff` argument to the `commit` and `revert` subcommands so that the commit message includes the `Signed-off-by: ` line.